PyBites-Open-Source/eatlocal/README.md

 Extract bites with the --extract flag:
 `eatlocal -e <bite number>`

-Submit bites with the --submit flag
+Submit bites with the --submit flag:
 `eatlocal -s <bite number>`